keziahpereira/ai-for-the-arts/README.md

-# ai-for-the-arts
-# Course Project Repository
+# AI for the Arts and Humanities Portfolio

 ## Purpose of this Repository
-This repository is created to track my progress in the course and store all related project files, assignments, and exercises.
-It will serve as a space to practice and improve my coding skills while learning new concepts.
+This repository serves as a portfolio for exploring how AI can be applied to the arts and humanities.
+It will contain project files, research, and documentation related to AI-generated art, literature analysis, and digital humanities.

-## Goals for the End of the Course
+## Goals
-By the end of this course, I aim to:
-- Understand the fundamentals of version control using Git and GitHub.
-- Complete all course assignments and projects.
+- Learn GitHub basics (branches, commits, pull requests).
+- Understand how AI is used in creative and academic fields.
+- Work on projects that combine AI with art and humanities.
-- Improve my ability to collaborate using Git branches and pull requests.
+- Improve collaboration skills using version control.
-- Build a final project that demonstrates my learning.
+- Create a final portfolio showcasing AI-powered projects.

-This repository will help me stay organized and track my growth throughout the course.